Agenda

 9am to 9:15am

-Welcome from the NICE chairman
+Welcome from the NICE chief executive

 Speaker: